blaenk/blaenk.github.io/provider/posts/drafts-in-hakyll.markdown

                      else "posts/*"
 ~~~

 Finally, we need to make one modification to an existing action.
 The **clean** action removes the provider, cache, and destination (output) directories.
-However, we now have two separate destination directories and by default every other action only knows of the deployable destination directory --- i.e. the one without drafts.
+However, we now have two separate destination directories and by default every other action only knows of the deployable destination directory, i.e. the one without drafts.
 For this reason, we have to detect if the action being run is **clean**, and if so, remove the preview output directory.

 Note that this depends on [`System.Directory`](http://hackage.haskell.org/packages/archive/directory/latest/doc/html/System-Directory.html).